CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md

 7. On the Exported data types, select **Security recommendations, Secure score (Preview) and Security alerts** – as you can see, all recommendations, severities, controls, and alerts are selected.

-8. On the Export configuration, select a resource group: *asclabs*
+8. On the Export configuration, select a resource group: *asclab*

 9. On the Export target, select the target Log Analytics workspace: *asclab-la-{DeploymentID}*